elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 - In 2015, the OPM disclosed that data on 21.5 million people had been stolen
   - Data stolen included millions of SF-86 forms
   - SF-86 forms contain the personal information used to process security clearances
-- Considered one of the most devastating cyberattack ever on the US Government
+- Considered one of the most devastating cyberattacks of all time on the US Government

 Notes: